datastructures-js/priority-queue/README.md

 ### constructor

 #### with priority
 The constructor accepts a priority callback option to get the numeric priority from the queued element.
 If not passed, the constructor adds a default priority callback that returns the numeric value of the element itself.
-Use this option for simple priority queues where the priority is a known preimitive value and does not require custom comparison logic.
+Use this option when the priority is a single value and does not require complex comparison.

 ##### JS
 ```js